 Anna Tsouhlarakis is interested in challenging and stretching the boundaries of aesthetic and conceptual expectations to reclaim and rewrite Native definitions of making through video, performance, sculpture, photography, and installation.
 Using Indigenous epistemologies and pedagogies as starting points, Tsouhlarakis’s work reframes the discourse around the construction of Native American identity.
-Tsouhlarakis has received grants and fellowships from the DC Commission on the Arts and Humanities, the Harpo Foundation, and the Native Arts & Culture Foundation, among others.
+Tsouhlarakis is a 2021 Creative Capital Awardee and has received grants and fellowships from the DC Commission on the Arts and Humanities, the Harpo Foundation, and the Native Arts & Culture Foundation, among others.
 She has participated in residencies including Skowhegan School of Painting and Sculpture, Yaddo, and was the Andrew W. Mellon Artist-in-Residence at Colorado College.
 Tsouhlarakis is of Greek descent and an enrolled member of the Navajo Nation.

 Anna Tsouhlarakis is interested in challenging and stretching the boundaries of aesthetic and conceptual expectations to reclaim Native identity through video, performance, photography, and installation.Artist Bio